You need a sponsor licence to employ most types of workers from outside the UK, including Skilled Visa workers.

 - The roles being sponsored meet the requirements for skill level, salary and genuineness.

-Failure to meet the duties can result in enforcement action, from substantial fines to revocation of the licence, which would result in your visa workers losing their job and having to leave the country.
+Failure to meet the duties can result in enforcement action, from substantial fines to revocation of the licence, which would result in your visa workers losing their job and their visa being curtailed, resulting in them having to leave the country prematurely.

 Which type of sponsor licence?

-The majority of migrant workers are sponsored under the skilled worker (formerly Tier 2 General) route.
+The majority of migrant workers are sponsored under the skilled worker route.

 Sponsor licence requirements